Welcome to Service Dogs America’s web-site.

 Most persons rely on their dog to assist them in many different ways.
 Ensure your dog will be allowed to accompany you wherever you need to go by properly identifying him/her as a service dog with an Identification Package provided by Service Dogs America.

-Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, quality documentation, certificates, plastic wallet cards (photo optional), metal collar tags, Department of Justice wallet cards and a 40 page booklet of articles with rules and definitions explaining the Americans with Disabilities Act of 1990 in simple terms.
+Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, documentation, certificates, plastic wallet cards (photo optional), metal collar tags, Department of Justice wallet cards and a booklet of articles with rules and definitions explaining the Americans with Disabilities Act of 1990 in simple terms.

-Our Service Dogs America team provides 24/7 service (808) 291-0429 for the benefit of our clients.
+Our Service Dogs America team maintains a help desk 24/7 (808) 291-0429 for the benefit of our clients.
 We answer questions and have a network of associates to assist with any situation you may encounter.

 There is NO legal requirement in the United States for a Service Dog to be trained by a Professional Trainer in order to have "public access" rights.
-For some reason, Service Dog organizations always like to make it sound as if ONLY dogs professionally trained have public access rights.
+For some reason, Service Dog organizations intimate that ONLY dogs professionally trained have public access rights.

-A disabled person very much has the right to train his or her own Service Dog, either with the help of a trainer or without the help of a trainer.
-That dog, once the two requirements are met (owner has a disability and dog is trained to assist the person) has every bit as much public access as dogs trained by a professional trainer.
-That dog is every bit as much entitled to wearing a Service Dog vest.
+A disabled person has the right to train his or her own Service Dog, either with the help of a trainer or without.
+Once the following two requirements are met (owner has a disability and dog is trained to assist the person) The owner and the service dog may not be denied access to any public facility.
+With your dog wearing a service dog vest you will always be welcomed

-There is no such thing as a "certifying" authority for Service Dogs in the United States
+There is no such thing as a Governmental Autorrity or Agency "certifying" Service Dogs in the United States

 Can My Dog Be a Service Dog?